oniani/oniani.github.io/content/projects/_index.md

 ### Python

 - [Galton][galton] - Galton board simulations using multithreading to achieve parallelism
-- [Nero][nero] - A tiny app that runs in terminal and helps manage daily tasks
 - [Pixelation][pixelation] - Retro style game using Pyxel game engine
 - [Profile Generation][profile_generation] - A simple, on-the-fly user profile generation (with API)
 - [SAT Sudoku Solver][sat_sudoku_solver] - Python implementation of the paper "Sudoku as a SAT Problem"